Organizing objects in the Amazon S3 console by using folders

 Important

 When you use the Calculate total size action on specified objects or folders within your bucket, Amazon S3 calculates the total number of objects and the total storage size.
 However, incomplete or in-progress multipart uploads and previous or noncurrent versions aren't calculated in the total number of objects or the total size.
-This action calculates only the total number of objects and the total size for the current or newest version of each object that is stored in the bucket.
+This action calculates only the total number of objects and the total size for the current or newest version of each object that's stored in the bucket.

 For example, if there are two versions of an object in your bucket, then the storage